oakridge-technology/sprout/README.md

 ###### Notes:

-Group tasks by a @class declaration, when documention a subset of commands.
+Group tasks by a @class declaration, when documenting a subset of commands.

 When generating docs, escape tasks with a dot by wrapping them in quotes.
 ```